Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Abstract

 \section{Abstract}

-Chain-of-thought (CoT) prompting has emerged as a common technique for enhancing the reasoning abilities of large language models (LLMs).
-While extended reasoning can boost accuracy on complex tasks, it is often unnecessary and substantially increases token usage, limiting the practicality of reasoning models in many scenarios.
-Recent models, such as GPT-OSS and Qwen3, expose controls that enable users to adjust the length of CoT or determine whether it is used at all.
-Yet, it remains unclear when CoT should be used: on some tasks it improves performance, while on others it provides little benefit or even harms performance.
-We address this challenge with confidence-gated CoT, where a model invokes reasoning only when confidence in its direct answer is low.
-To this end, we present the first systematic study of training-free confidence estimation methods for CoT gating.
-Specifically, we evaluate four training-free confidence estimation methods and compare them to a random baseline and an oracle that always knows when CoT is needed.
-Through extensive experiments, we show that existing training-free confidence measures can reduce redundant CoT and outperform randomly invoked CoT.
-However, the utility of individual confidence measures is inconsistent, varying with both the dataset and the model, underscoring the difficulty of deploying confidence-gated CoT in practice.
-By analysing both strengths and failure modes, our study highlights the potential and limitations of current methods and paves the way toward more reliable adaptive gating of CoT.\footnote{Our code is available at https://github.com/samlewislim/cgr}
+Chain-of-thought (CoT) prompting is a common technique for improving the reasoning abilities of large language models (LLMs).
+However, extended reasoning is often unnecessary and substantially increases token usage.
+As such, a key question becomes how to optimally allocate compute to when reasoning is actually needed.
+We study this through \textit{confidence-gated CoT}, where a model produces a direct answer and a confidence estimate to decide whether to invoke CoT.
+We present an evaluation framework together with the first systematic study of confidence signals for this decision.
+We evaluate four representative confidence measures and compare them with random gating and an oracle upper bound.
+Experiments across two model families and diverse reasoning tasks show that existing training-free confidence measures can reduce redundant reasoning.
+However, we also find that the utility of individual confidence measures is inconsistent across settings.
+Through our evaluation framework and analysis, our study provides practical guidance toward developing and evaluating models that selectively use CoT. \footnote{Code included at: \href{https://github.com/samlewislim/cgr}{https://github.com/samlewislim/cgr}}